 Frequently Asked Questions

-Important things to have ready when I take my sweet puppy home?
+Recommendations on things to have ready when I take my sweet puppy home?

 Puppies will need some important things when you get to your new home.
 There are some must haves and some nice to have things that can make transitions much easier.
 I'm hopeful this list will give you some information so you can choose what works for you and your new puppy!Our Amazon links earn us 1-4 cents on the dollar we use to give back to Cavalier Rescue.